Foster Parent Training FAQs

 Foster parents are required to complete training annually.
 Required training hours vary based on years of approval and whether the home is a kinship home or traditional home.
 View the training requirements for more information.

 Yes.
-Every person living in the home who is PATH-trained must complete training hours.
+Every person living in the home who is TN-KEY-trained must complete training hours.

 Children are not allowed at the majority of foster parent training sites.
 However, there are rare instances where DCS provides care, but those opportunities are specially advertised.
 Therefore, please be mindful that children are not allowed at training unless childcare is provided.

 Yes.
 Foster parents who have been fostering for two or more years are able to receive training credit through books and videos.
 Please visit our Resources section for additional information on approved books and videos for training credit.
 In addition, you can access the form that you will need to complete and provide to your RPS Worker to summarize the book or video.

 You may attend training separately.
 However, you both are required to have the full amount of required training hours per year.

 If you are more than 15 minutes late to class, you will be asked to attend a future training.
 If you anticipate that you will be late to a training, be sure to notify the trainer ahead of time.